-- 134. Where complaints relate to bullying, harassment or sexual misconduct the identity of the complainant will be shared where necessary with those directly involved in the investigation but will not usually be made public during the investigation, or on publication of the report, unless the complainant desires otherwise.
-This may involve some redaction in reports.
-Those involved in the investigation are under an obligation to protect the identity of the complainant and a failure to do so may constitute a breach of the Code as well as a contempt of the House. - 135.
-When a member is being investigated in relation to allegations of bullying, harassment or sexual misconduct the identity of that member will not usually be made public until the publication of any report at the conclusion of proceedings (see paragraph 133). - I 36.
+- person and a failure to do so may constitute a breach of the Code as well as a contempt of the House. - 148.
+When a member is being investigated in relation to allegations of bullying, harassment or sexual misconduct the identity of that member will not usually be made public until the publication of any report at the conclusion of proceedings (see paragraph 144). - 149.
 Where allegations relate to bullying, harassment or sexual misconduct the complainant has a right to appeal to the Conduct Committee if their complaint is dismissed by the Commissioner after preliminary assessment.
 The appellant must state in writing their reasons for appealing, addressing why they believe that the Commissioner has not correctly followed the guidance set out above.
-The Commissioner should in turn provide the Committee with a full account of her reasons for dismissing the complaint, and that account shall be shared with the complainant.
+The Commissioner should in turn provide the Committee with a full account of their reasons for dismissing the complaint, and that account shall be shared with the complainant.
 The respondent shall be informed of the appeal and given an opportunity to make a written submission to the Committee.
 The Chair of the Committee or his/her nominee may make further provisions about the procedures to be followed in each appeal.
 If the appeal is upheld, the Commissioner shall commence a full investigation; if it is dismissed, both the appellant and the respondent shall be informed.